WonderlandPE/xAuth/README.md

 ## xAuth advantages over SimpleAuth:
 - xAuth protects users more and stops some events that SimpleAuth does not.
+- xAuth does not let people share passwords.
+- xAuth allows you to block simple passwords.
 - xAuth does not have permission bugs.
 - You can choose what gets stoped if a player is not logged in.
 - More config options then SimpleAuth.